artemdemo/pm-app/docs/app-settings.md

 ## Settings

 * `db` - path to the database.
-If omitted app will create db in th root directory.
+If omitted, app will create db in the root directory.